magnussommarsjo/climate_control/README.md

 ```bash
 docker compose up -d
 ```
 This will download everything, build the docker image and deploy it.
-It will also set up a persistent volume for the data logging.
 More information on docker [here](https://www.docker.com/).

 ### Raspberry Pi